How to Write a Novel in 14 Steps: The Ultimate Guide for 2023

 In this format, the first act is used to introduce the main characters, especially the protagonist and antagonist, and establish the setting.
 The second act focuses on the conflict and rising action, while the third act is devoted to the story’s climax, the falling action, and the resolution.

-By outlining your novel using this structure, you can ensure that your story is well-paced and engaging for readers.
+By outlining your novel using this structure, you can ensure that your story is well-paced and easy for readers to enjoy.

 If you’re struggling to get your story outline down on paper, you might consider using book writing software, such as Scrivener or ProWriting Aid.
 Many available online can be a great way to help you organize your thoughts and map out your plot through an outline or visual representation.